crystallabs/event_handler/README.md

 ### Adding event handlers

-Event handlers can be added in five of different ways.
+Event handlers can be added in a number of ways.
 Each handler must return a Bool.

 Using a block: